epaaso/sc-luca-explore/README.md

     The dependecies of `graph-tools` are a hassle, so we recommend running it in their container.
 Instructions are in the nb.
   - *graph_param.ipynb* Extract more mesoscopic features of the graph, like redundancy and degree plots...
   - *circos.ipynb*  Circos plots with igraph, not neccesary with the help of `graph-tools`.
+  - *cellphone.ipynb* Cellphone circos plots and dot plots for late, early and their ecotypes

 - *nb_DE_wilcox*:
   - *<dset>_<region>.ipynb* Extracts marker genes of clusters from existing cell annotations with the Wilcox method.